2018-2019 Freshman Merit Scholarships

-Please visit our Net Price Calculator to get an estimate of what other enrolled students that have filed a FAFSA have previously been awarded in gift aid.
+Please visit our Net Price Calculator to get an estimate of what other enrolled students who filed a FAFSA have previously been awarded in gift aid.
 For application questions, contact the Office of Undergraduate Admissions.
-Additionally the University offers other competitive scholarship and gift aid opportunities, so be sure check for application deadlines.
+Additionally, the University offers other competitive scholarship and gift aid opportunities, so be sure check for application deadlines.

 Please note that undocumented high school seniors and DACA students should work with both our Admissions Office and Financial Aid Office on aid that may be available to you from the University.
 Additionally, the Net Price Calculator is not applicable to non-FAFSA filers seeking enrollment.